inventhouse/statemachine/sled.md

 A detailed example
 ------------------
 This example will use the `status.txt` file, a sanitized version of the output from a team status chatbot.
-Throughout the example, we'll use the `:` delimiter as a convention, but each rule can be defined with _any_ character that doesn't otherwise appear in the rule.
+Throughout the example, we'll use the `:` delimiter as a convention, but each rule can be defined with any non-whitespace character that doesn't otherwise appear in the rule.

 ### Pass lines between delimiters